apex/up/.github/PULL_REQUEST_TEMPLATE.md

 If the change is documentation related prefix with "docs: ", as these are filtered from the changelog.

   docs: add ~/.aws/config

+Omit changes to the up-proxy binary if they are included in your PR.
+The proxy is re-built before releases.